17871787/nutrient-data-v2/TECHNICAL_DOCUMENTATION.md

 ## Notes for Veterinary Professionals

-1. **Protein Analysis**: The system uses CP% (crude protein) rather than true protein.
-The 6.25 conversion factor assumes average N content in protein.
+1. **Protein Analysis**:
+   - The system uses CP% (crude protein) rather than true protein
+   - The 6.25 conversion factor assumes average N content in protein
+   - All CP% values are expressed on a dry matter basis (industry standard)
+   - For forages: actual protein = fresh weight × DM% × CP% (DM basis)

 2. **Milk Composition**: The default milk P content (0.9 g/L) is an average value.
 Actual content varies with diet and stage of lactation.